24900753/FULL_ADDER_SUBTRACTOR/README.md

     assign bo=((~(a^b)) &cin) | (~a) &b;
     endmodule

 /* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by:2490053
+Developed by:VIGNESH V
-RegisterNumber:VIGNESH V
+RegisterNumber:24900753
 */

 **RTL Schematic**